termMed/sct-descriptive-statistics-viewer/README.md

 ## Quick start

-The content of the /www folder is ready to be served by any web server as static pages, no database is required.
+The content of the root folder is ready to be served by any web server as static pages, no database is required.

 Sample data is included for the initial installation.